victor-chevillotte/override/level03/readme.md

 ### step 2: Code analysis

 - The main function takes a number as an input with scanf then calls the test function
 - The test function compares the input value and then calls a decrypt function
-- The decrypt function compares a string and launch a shell conditionnaly
+- test() calls decrypt: with the result if it's less than 21, else with a random number.
-- The decrypt function does not seems to be interesting even if it can launch a shell because it does not take any input of the user.
+- The function decrypt() then passes a crypt over the parameter.
-- if `nb <= 21` it seems to execute something.
-We will try different values as an input and try to brutforce.
+- If the initial user-inputted password is correct, decrypt() prints "Congratulations!" and calls system("/bin/sh").

 ### step 3: Test with one number

 To do a test with a number, it should be inputted into the executable, accompanied by a shell command.
 The command to be used is:

 ```
-( echo NUMBER ; sleep .1 ; echo 'cat /home/users/level04/.pass' ) | ./level03
+( echo 10 ; sleep .1 ; echo 'cat /home/users/level04/.pass' ) | ./level03
 ```

 The purpose of the `sleep` command here is to provide enough time for the execution of the `system()` command.